Writing is challenging, but participating in our workshops is easy and free.

 You’re on the schedule and you need to post your writing.
 Here’s how you post it:

 1. Format your files correctly.
 Good examples are this template for prose and this template for poetry.
 Limit 20 pages of prose or three poems unless instructed otherwise by the workshop leader.
-Note: We ask that you put at the top of your Word Document any trigger warnings that may be necessary.
+Note: We ask that you put at the top of your submission any trigger warnings that may be necessary.
 Survivors of traumatic experiences, such as sexual abuse or war, may need a warning before diving into your piece.
 Trigger warnings are not invitations to disregard a piece of writing; we believe this is a fair way to make everyone feel safe.